tumbleshack/CarriesCloset/README.md

 ## Getting Started
 After a clean install of this repo, you'll need to run `bundle install` inside the `CarriesCloset` root folder.
 This will install all needed requirements.

+Additionally, **duplicate** the file `example.env` in the root level directory.
+Once duplicated, rename the duplicate, e.g. `example.env (1)`, to just `.env`.
+This may cause the `.env` to disapear from your file brower, but don't worry if you've named the file correctly.

 ## Database Creation
 You'll need to have MySQL installed and running locally.